 - Don’t forget to save your largest bulbs for replanting!

 Bonus tip: In late winter, when the garlic in your pantry is getting sprouty, plant it in a container inside your house for tasty garlic scallions!
 Here’s how to grow vegetables indoors any time of year.

-Have you ever growing garlic?
+Have you ever tried growing your own garlic?
 Now that you know how to grow garlic, think you might try it this season?